Stay up-to date with JAM News

-IISc Bangalore will open the IIT JAM mock test window in the third week of November.
+The exam conducting body will open the IIT JAM mock test window in November.

 Joint Online Application Processing System is an online system for the applicants of IIT JAM examination.
 Applicants can get all the information about the JAM admissions from registration to counselling on JOAPS portal, using their login credentials created during registration.

 Question:How can I pay the JAM 2022 admission fee?

 Candidates can pay the JAM 2022 admission fee using the debit card, credit card or net banking through the payment gateway.

 Question:Can I change my programme preferences after filling the JAM application form?

 Yes, candidates can change the JAM programmes preferences after filling the application form, but not only after the deadline of JAM application form submission.

 Question:Where will the JAM 2022 applicants receive the enrolment ID and password for JAM 2022?